mlte-team/mlte/docs/docs/development.md

 ### Requirements

- - `MLTE` uses `poetry` (v 2.0.1 or higher) to handle the required runtime and development packages.
-You can install `poetry` on your system with the instructions available here: https://python-poetry.org/docs/#installation
+ - `MLTE` uses `uv` to handle the required runtime and development packages.
+You can install `uv` on your system with the instructions available here: https://docs.astral.sh/uv/getting-started/installation/

 ### Dev Environment Setup

-You will need to set up a virtual Python environment where `poetry` will work, and install all dependencies there.
+You will need to set up a virtual Python environment where `uv` will work, and install all dependencies there.
 The easiest way to do this, installing all dependencies, is to run this command:

 ```bash
 $ make venv